tfwis/bbsubset/README.md

 https://cran.r-project.org/web/packages/lpSolve/index.html

-### Gurobi solver
+### Changing solver

-To use commercial solver like gurobi, then.
+If you need more speed for computation, you can try the commercial solver like Gurobi.

 ``` r
 library(ROI.plugin.gurobi)